opengraphica/opengraphica-text-editor/README.md

 This is the rich text editor used in the OpenGraphica graphic design program.
 It has been separated into its own repository because it may be useful for applications outside of OpenGraphica.

 This text editor uses the HTML5 Canvas to render text for easy integration with graphics-centered programs.
-The rich text source defined in a similar syntax to [BBCode](https://en.wikipedia.org/wiki/BBCode), however there are slight modifications due to text rendering being more complex than HTML:
+The rich text source is defined in a similar syntax to [BBCode](https://en.wikipedia.org/wiki/BBCode), however there are slight modifications due to text rendering being more complex than HTML:

 | Syntax | Description |
 |:-------|:------------|